bitmovin/bitmovin-analytics-collector-roku/README.md

 ### Analytics License setup

-After choosing the license, make sure that your domain (channel id) is whitelisted and postfixed with a `.dev`.
+After choosing the license, make sure that your domain (channel id) is whitelisted and postfixed with `.roku`.
 During local development the domain will be `dev.roku`.
 A random channel id will be assigned once your channel is released.
 Update the whitelist accordingly.
 This step is essential to enable analytics data collection.

 ## Bitmovin player collector